 If a part needs to be tweaked, the printer can be easily reprogrammed.

 Despite the high cost of using a 3D printer, these printers win for producing unique car parts, but where mass production parts are concerned, traditional methods have had a clear advantage.

 The extra time spent retooling the line is more than made up for by the speed and cost by which the parts are manufactured in large quantities.

-The 3D printing world could very well turn upside down as printers become more efficient the balance of time and cost of large-scale projects begins to even out between printers and traditional manufacturing methods.
+The 3D printing world could very well turn the automotive industries upside down as printers become more efficient the balance of time and cost of large-scale projects begins to even out between printers and traditional manufacturing methods.